Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-How about taking a printout of Users and Groups from the active Workgroup Information File (Microsoft Access Security File)?
+How about taking a printout of Users and Groups from the active Workgroup Information File (the Microsoft Access Security File)?

-This is only for users of Microsoft Access 2003 or earlier version databases implemented with Microsoft Access Security.
-You can use earlier version databases in Access2007 or in Access 2010 without converting them.
+This applies only to users of Microsoft Access 2003 or earlier databases that were implemented with Access Security.
+Such databases can still be opened and used in Access 2007 or Access 2010 without conversion.

-But, why you should waste stationery when you have a better option?
-You can create a list of Users and Groups in a Text file and save it on your disk with the VBA Program given below.
-Copy and paste the following Code into a Standard Module and save it:
+But why waste stationery when there’s a more flexible option?
+You can generate a list of Users and Groups and save it to a text file on your disk instead.
+Below is a simple VBA procedure you can use for this purpose.
+Copy and paste the following code into a Standard Module, then save and run it:

 Database UsersList() Function.